-The Naglieri General Ability Tests by Jack A. Naglieri, PhD, Dina M. Brulles, PhD and Kimberly Lansdowne, PhD were explicitly developed to address the need for equitable assessment of gifted students from diverse cultural, linguistic, and socioeconomic backgrounds so they can receive educational opportunities appropriate for their ability.
+The Naglieri General Ability Tests by Jack A. Naglieri, PhD., Dina M. Brulles, PhD. and Kimberly Lansdowne, PhD. were explicitly developed to address the need for equitable assessment of gifted students from diverse cultural, linguistic, and socioeconomic backgrounds so they can receive educational opportunities appropriate for their ability.
 Watch Part One of our Q&A with the authors of the Naglieri General Ability Tests as they discuss the test and its components and the need for equitable assessment in the field of gifted and talented.

 What did past research on the Naglieri Nonverbal Ability Test reveal?

 The Naglieri Nonverbal Ability Test, now in its third edition (NNAT3) , has been shown to be a tool that can provide equity across race, ethnicity, and gender.
 In addition, several research papers have been published showing that males and females get remarkably similar scores on the NNAT.
-In addition, another publication written by Jack A. Naglieri and Donna Ford have found that similar proportions of Black, White and Hispanic students earned scores high enough to be considered for gifted educational programs, which could address the problem of under-representation of Blacks and Hispanics.
-Although the NNAT is the third most widely used tool for identification of gifted students, professionals in the field have also asked for verbal and quantitative tests which is why the Naglieri General Ability Tests were created.
+In addition, another publication written by Jack A. Naglieri and Donna Ford has found that similar proportions of Black, White, and Hispanic students earned scores high enough to be considered for gifted educational programs, which could address the problem of under-representation of Blacks and Hispanics.
+Although the NNAT is the third most widely used tool for the identification of gifted students, professionals in the field have also asked for verbal and quantitative tests which is why the Naglieri General Ability Tests were created.

 How were these tests developed?

-Authors Jack A. Naglieri, PhD, Dina M. Brulles, PhD and Kimberly Lansdowne, PhD developed tests that they thought would be equitable if they did three things.
+Authors Jack A. Naglieri, PhD, Dina M. Brulles, PhD, and Kimberly Lansdowne, PhD developed tests that they thought would be equitable if they did three things.
 First, devise a way to show, rather than use verbal directions, students what they need to do to complete the test.
 Second, present test questions that could be solved in any language the student desires.
 Third, eliminate the need for students to answer the questions verbally by using the multiple-choice format.

 Is there any evidence that your goal of equitable assessment was achieved?

 The answer is yes.
 Based on a research paper currently under review for publication entitled, “Achieving Equity: Race, Ethnic, Gender, and Parental Education Level Differences on Verbal, Nonverbal, and Quantitative Naglieri General Ability Tests,” by Selvamenan, Paolozza, Solomon, Naglieri, and Schmidt (2020).
-In this publication reported that there was little to no differences across race, ethnicity, gender, and parental education on the Verbal (N = 2,482), Nonverbal (N = 3,488) and Quantitative (N = 2,440) tests for public and private school students in K-12.
+This publication reported that there were little to no differences across race, ethnicity, gender, and parental education on the Verbal (N = 2,482), Nonverbal (N = 3,488), and Quantitative (N = 2,440) tests for public and private school students in K-12.
 The results support our expectation that the confounding impact of language and knowledge, particularly in the directions, test content, and response format, can be minimized to achieve an equitable way of assessing diverse populations of students for gifted educational programs.

 Understanding and Using the Naglieri General Ability Tests: